Matenadaran: Interiors

 Its interior was likewise inspired by medieval Armenian architecture, especially eleventh and twelfth century gavits (zhamatuns).
 The vestibule was specifically inspired by the gavit of Sanahin Monastery, while other halls were inspired by the design of the gavits of Haghpat and Horomos.
-Various marbles were used in the interior.
+Various marbles were used in the interior, including brown marble in the lobby.

-A triptych of Renaissance-inspired murals, created by Van Khachatur in 1959, depict three periods of Armenian history—Urartu, Hellenism, and the Christian Middle Ages—surrounding the steps leading to the main exhibition hall.
-A mosaic inspired by medieval Armenian art, created by Khachatur in 1960, depicts the Battle of Avarayr (451) and is located in the entrance hall.
+A triptych of vivid, Renaissance-inspired murals, created by Van Khachatur in 1959, depict three periods of Armenian history—Urartu, Hellenism, and the Christian Middle Ages—surrounding the steps leading to the main exhibition hall.
+A mosaic inspired by medieval Armenian art, also created by Khachatur in 1960, depicts the Battle of Avarayr (451) and is located in the entrance hall.
+Created from blue, black, red, orange, and yellow tesserae, it is fitted into the semicircular surface of an arch.
+Other artwork inside include a bronze sculpture of Movses Khorenatsi by Aytsemnik Urartu (1961), forty ceramic works and two sculptures by Hmayak Bdeyan.
 A large ivory medallion with a diameter of 2 m with the portrait of Vladimir Lenin by Sergey Merkurov was previously hung in the lecture hall.
-In the 1970s, the Matenadaran was one of the few places in Soviet Armenia with air conditioning.